 The summer 2019 program will be held on Saturdays from 8:30am - 4:00pm, June 1st - August 10th (no sessions on July 6th).

 Visit the blog to learn more about the program, training, and subsequent volunteer service.

-Exact dates for the summer 2019 program will be determined this winter.
-Please stay tuned!
+Please stay tuned for updates!
 Click here to sign up for the Anacostia Watershed Society's weekly email newsletter.